Advertisement

 https://www.instagram.com/p/DC86tBuTZpH

-In celebration of their 260th anniversary, Baccarat partnered with BluPrint magazine to throw a festive holiday soirée with select friends in the architecture and interior design industry.
+In celebration of their 260th anniversary, Baccarat partnered with BluPrint magazine to throw a festive holiday soirée with select friends in the and interior design industry.
 Baccarat’s Regional Business Development Director Raymond Cheung and Business Development Manager Cora Ho presented Baccarat’s new collection by world-renowned designers such as Marcel Wanders, Philippe Starck, and Jaime Hayon.

 BluPrint Editor-in-Chief Geewel Fuster help set the table underneath a dazzling Paris Chandelier designed by Stéphanie Coutas.
 A three-tiered Mille Nuits pastry stand held hors d’oeuvres for the guests to enjoy.